 For example, our CBD Muscle & Skin Balm instructions suggest applying it sparingly once or twice a day using your fingertips.

-While research on CBD’s benefits is still quite limited, it’s generally considered safe for topical use.
-With numerous oils, creams and balms on the market, it’s definitely worth a try.
-In addition to CBD, many of these creams, like our CBD Muscle & Skin Balm, contain additional known healing properties like virgin olive oil and beeswax.
+In addition to CBD, many of these creams, like our CBD Muscle & Skin Balm, contain additional known healing properties like virgin olive oil and wintergreen.